-If you haven’t been to the Adler Planetarium since you were on a school field trip back in the day you probably remember it as a smaller museum with a really cool theater that showed the sky on its ceiling.
+If you haven’t been to the Adler Planetarium since you were on a school field trip back in the day, you probably remember it as a smaller museum with a really cool theater that showed the sky on its ceiling.
 That’s how my husband and I remembered it.
-So when my son started begging to go after seeing an ad on PBS we shrugged it off.
+So when my son started begging to go after seeing an ad on PBS, we shrugged it off.
 We thought he was too young (7- 2nd grade) and that it wouldn’t be much fun for him or his younger sister.
 We were so wrong; this is not the Adler of our youth.
-It’s completely different and in my sons words completely awesome.
+It’s completely different and, in my son’s words, completely awesome.

 The Cafe Galileo’s is located on the upper level and is all open with huge windows offering panoramic views of the skylines and lakes.
-The kids had a great time watching all the sailboats and picking out the skyscrapers that they recognized The food is definitely a step above the other fast food offerings of the museum campus with panini sandwiches, salads and lots of fruit choices.
+The kids had a great time watching all the sailboats and picking out the skyscrapers that they recognized The food is definitely a step above the other fast food offerings of the museum campus with panini sandwiches, salads, and lots of fruit choices.

 There was so much to do in this area I couldn’t keep up with the kids!
 I think the biggest hit with both the older kids was the space ship.
-The both donned uniforms and got to pretend to take off and then explore the ship, including how an astronaut sleeps standing up and a bathroom.
+They both donned uniforms and got to pretend to take off and then explore the ship, including how an astronaut sleeps standing up and a bathroom.
 There was also this cool walk in space feature that all of us, adults included, tried (more than once) and thought it was awesome.

-At this point in the day the two girls, especially the youngest one were starting to get tired so with much foot stomping and complaining from the oldest we decided to head over to the “Shoot for The Moon” exhibit so he could try the lunar jump, which simulates ⅙ gravity.
-He was on the tiny side for making it really move but he had a blast.
+At this point in the day, the two girls, especially the youngest one, were starting to get tired, so with much foot-stomping and complaining from the oldest, we decided to head over to the “Shoot for The Moon” exhibit so he could try the lunar jump, which simulates ⅙ gravity.
+He was on the tiny side for making it really move, but he had a blast.

 Overall the kids had a really great time at the Planetarium and we were pleasantly surprised at how much it’s changed, it’s definitely not the Adler of our youth.
 We will be adding it to our regular rotation of museum trips for sure.

-Disclosure: My family and I were invited to spend a day in the city by The Adler and were provided with accommodations, admission to the Museum, dinner and water taxi tickets.
-No other compensation was received and all reviews and opinions are my own.
+Disclosure: My family and I were invited to spend a day in the city by The Adler and were provided with accommodations, admission to the Museum, dinner, and water taxi tickets.
+No other compensation was received, and all reviews and opinions are my own.